RyosukeNAKATA/mamimi/README.md

+# This is developing!
+We are not able to use this apolication.

 # Mamimi is Python version manager
 This cli tool, Mamimi is a little bit fast and modern Python version manager written in Rust.